Uncovering secrets of the Mariana Trench

 The study went on to identify that there are no physical partitions either north or south of the Japan Trench to isolate it from the neighbouring Kuril-Kamchatka or Izu-Bonin trenches, and so it can be concluded that it forms one continuous hadal habitat.

-Heather Stewart, British Geological Survey marine geologist and co-author of the study
+Heather Stewart, BGS Marine Geologist and co-author of the study.

 The study also revealed that the Yap Trench actually comprises two separate hadal areas.